Quick Answer

 Q: Neend kam hone se dimag pe asar padta hai kya?

 A: Yes!
 Sleep is crucial for brain development and learning.
 During sleep, brain consolidates memories and removes toxins.
-Children need: 14-17 hours (newborn), 12-16 hours (infant), 11-14 hours (toddler), 10-13 hours (preschool), 9-12 hours (school-age).
+As a rough guide, children need: around 14-17 hours (newborn), 12-16 hours (infant 4-12 months), 11-14 hours (toddler 1-2 years), 10-13 hours (preschool 3-5 years), and 9-12 hours (school-age 6-12 years), including naps.
+Newborn sleep varies widely, so don’t worry about an exact number.
 If raat ko bahut jagta hai, address sleep issues - they’re important for development.

 Q: Non-veg nahi khilate - kya dimag ke liye problem hogi?